ruimpz/spectra/README.md

 ## Tips

+- All functions are properly commented.
+Use it information on each one.
 - Database files need to be properly formatted.
 To use the default function, files should have only 1 header line with column names to be read by _pandas_ module with correct names.

 Questions and feedback are welcome!